qqyule/gitree/CONTRIBUTING.md

 **Note:** Opening a draft PR counts as having a PR linked.
 This allows you to claim additional issues while working on your current ones.

+## Issue Templates

+This project uses multiple issue templates to help contributors report issues in a clear and structured way.

+When creating a new issue, you will be asked to choose a suitable template such as:

+- Bug Report
+- Documentation
+- Feature Request
+- Feature Change Request

+Each template contains guided sections (bullet points) that explain what information should be provided.
+Please fill out all relevant sections of the selected template to help maintainers understand and review the issue efficiently.

+## Pull Request Template

+This project uses a pull request template that is automatically loaded when opening a new pull request.

+The template helps contributors include important details such as the related issue number and confirmation that the changes are ready for review.

+Please review and complete the pull request template before submitting your PR.
+Following the template helps maintainers review contributions faster and keeps submissions consistent.

 ## Coding Guidelines

 - Follow the existing Python style and structure in the project.